-Grace Suh is Vice President, Education, Corporate Social Responsibility at the IBM Corporation.
-In her position, Grace manages IBM’s global education portfolio, including the P-TECH 9-14 School Model, a public education reform initiative spanning more than 200 schools and 20 countries, and SkillsBuild, a newly launched program designed to upskill and reskill adults through online learning, mentorship and hands-on experiences.
+Prior to Microsoft, Grace Suh was Vice President, Education, Corporate Social Responsibility at the IBM Corporation.
+In her position, Grace managed IBM’s global education portfolio, including the P-TECH 9-14 School Model, a public education reform initiative spanning more than 200 schools and 20 countries, and SkillsBuild, a program designed to upskill and reskill adults through online learning, mentorship and hands-on experiences.

 Prior to IBM, Grace worked at the Children’s Defense Fund, a national child advocacy organization in Washington, D.C.
 In addition to the corporate and nonprofit sectors, Grace has worked in city government with a focus on juvenile justice issues.
 Grace serves on a number of education committees and boards, including the Coalition for Career Development, bCahn Fellows Programs and Schools That Can.

 Grace has a master’s degree in public policy from the John F. Kennedy School of Government at Harvard University and a bachelor’s degree from Columbia University.